2dstoryboardartist,rambu Details

 Musical Animatic: Ideation

-13. Musical Timing for Animatics- Cut on beat vs. cut against beat - Holding shots on vocals - Silence before the chorus
+15. Musical Timing & Cliché Directing for Animatics- Cut on beat vs. cut against beat - Holding shots on vocals - Silence before the chorus

-14. Script Breakdown With Story- Simple storytelling theory - Three elements of story: character, plot, setting - Beat changes based on goals and emotion - Script analysis demo
+16. Script Breakdown With Story- Simple storytelling theory - Three elements of story: character, plot, setting - Beat changes based on goals and emotion - Kick off analysis demo

 17. Learn From Your Favorite Series: Directing 2- Directing reference study demo - How to apply takeaways to your work